These soft and chewy, sweet and salty Butterscotch Cookies are addicting. Use my tips for getting perfect cookies every time. You will love these!

 Why you’ll love this recipe

 Ease: This cookie dough comes together in under 10 minutes.
-No fancy techniques or equipment.
-This is the same base cookie dough as my Kitchen Sink Cookies (one of our faves!).
+No fancy techniques or equipment needed.

 Flavor: The delicious flavor combination of butter, brown sugar, vanilla, and butterscotch with hints of sea salt.